Classification of horospherical invariant measures in higher rank: The Full Story: Introduction

 As a relative version of Hitchin subgroups in Example \ref{ex:Hitchin}, there is a notion of cusped Hitchin subgroups, and they are relatively Borel Anosov subgroups of $\PSL(d, \Rb)$, $d \ge 3$.
-See the work of Canary--Zhang--Zimmer \cite{CZZ_cusped} for more details.
+See the work of Canary--Zhang--Zimmer \cite{CZZ_cusped}, and Canary's article \cite{Canary_ICM} for the Proceedings of the ICM 2026 for more details and comprehensive expositions.